PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 InstanceNorm post-bias result retention contract above.
 Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Terminal InstanceNorm post-bias result retention implementation checkpoint

+The first of the four direct production calls now retains its existing one- counter dictionary as `_terminal_instancenorm_post_bias_stats`.
+The second very-late direct call remains raw; the third and fourth keep `_pre_terminal_affine_instancenorm_post_bias_stats` and `_absolute_final_instancenorm_post_bias_stats`; the nested convergence call is unchanged.
+This is an assignment-only orchestration change.
+The wrapper and indexed owner, schema, rewrite guards, positive-only pruning, GraphIndex/ LayoutState/candidate/max-rewrite controls, callback arguments, pass order, captured Swish-QDQ predecessor, normalization-pad successor, dependencies, diagnostics, and TensorFlow behavior are unchanged.
+The retained value has no consumer and triggers no additional graph work.

+The existing terminal-affine and absolute-final occurrence-shape contracts now require the first target and second raw expression while preserving both later targets.

+Implementation validation completed sequentially under `uv`:

+- owner rewrite, indexed Swish predecessor, terminal/final occurrence accounting, normalization/attention boundaries, architecture, and pass- efficiency gate: `386 passed in 19.95s`
+- branch-changed broad suite plus indexed Swish, terminal/final occurrence accounting, normalization/attention boundaries, architecture, and pass- efficiency coverage: `1419 passed in 23.89s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit the remaining raw second direct `_optimize_transpose_instancenorm_posttranspose_bias_add_nhwc_chains()` result in the very-late block.
+Keep `_terminal_instancenorm_post_bias_stats`, `_pre_terminal_affine_instancenorm_post_bias_stats`, `_absolute_final_instancenorm_post_bias_stats`, and the nested convergence call fixed.
+Commit and push only; do not create, reopen, or update a pull request.